-For fiscal 2014, cash provided by financing activities was \$1 billion, primarily as a result of \$584 million in net proceeds from issuance of the Notes, \$592 million in net proceeds from our follow-on offering of Class A common stock, \$93 million in proceeds from the issuance of warrants related to the Notes and \$24 million in proceeds from employee equity plans.
+For fiscal 2014, cash provided by financing activities was \$1 billion, primarily as a result of \$584 million in net proceeds from issuance of the Notes, \$592 million in net proceeds from our follow-on offering of Class A common stock, \$93 million in proceeds from the issuance of warrants related to the Notes and \$24 million in proceeds from the issuance of common stock from employee equity plans.
 These proceeds were partially offset by \$144 million to purchase convertible senior notes hedges and \$12 million in principal payments on our capital lease obligations.
 We purchased the convertible senior notes hedges to offset potential economic dilution to our Class A common stock upon any conversion of the Notes.